Key Point | What It Means for You |

 - Collaboration can ensure company is familiar with the product

-Independent audits and ACRs are a big deal because most organizations lack internal accessibility experience and expertise to conduct an audit.
+Independent audits and ACRs issued by accessibility professionals are a big deal because most organizations lack internal accessibility experience and expertise to conduct an audit.
 Also, there’s an inherit bias with a product team assessing its own product’s accessibility and a tendency to embellish the accessibility to look better than it is.

 Ultimately, this comes down to buyers making sure that they are relying upon a document that closely mirrors the accessibility of a product or service.